lud77/Bits/README.md

 The source of the lambda is in the file `src/lambdas/payments.ts`.

-The file `infra/architecture.pdf` is a diagram visualising the architecture.
+There is an [Architecture diagram](infra/architecture.pdf) visualising the top level design of the system.

 ## Architecture